1986 Detroit Grand Prix: Summary

 and the last time in his career.

 After his stop on lap 14, Senna had begun to carve his way back to the front, overtaking, not back markers, but the best drivers of the era.
 He passed the struggling Ferraris of Michele Alboreto on lap 15, and Stefan Johansson on lap 17.
 He then passed Arnoux when he made his tire stop on lap 18, Prost's McLaren-TAG on lap 28, and Mansell on lap 31.
 Piquet passed Laffite to become the race's fifth different leader.
 Senna reached second just 1.7 seconds behind Piquet by passing Laffite, who then pitted for tires.

 With the two of them in front on their own, and Piquet leading by up to 3.5 seconds, Senna was content for the time being to follow his countryman.
 After eight laps in the lead, Piquet pitted for tires.
 Senna regained first place and then also pitted.
 Piquet's 18.4 second stop was even slower than teammate Mansell's had been, but when he returned to the track, the two-time champion got the bit between his teeth.
 Running second behind Senna, Piquet set the fastest lap of the race on lap 41, but with a pit stop ten seconds quicker than Piquet's, Senna was able to retain the lead.

 On the very next lap, the 42nd, Piquet pushed a bit too much, and crashed hard at the left-hand corner before the last chicane.
 He ended up in the tire barrier, unhurt, but with his car in a very precarious position.
 The crane, present for just that reason, was unable to move the car.
 Arnoux, now 16.6 seconds behind in second, took a second a lap off Senna's lead for five laps while a yellow was displayed in the corner where Piquet had crashed.
 As soon as the yellow flag was gone, Arnoux went wide and hit Piquet's abandoned Williams!
 The Frenchman decided that his car was not damaged, and attempted to rejoin the field, but did so right in front of Thierry Boutsen's Arrows-BMW, sidelining both cars.

-Very uncharacteristic of a street race, these three – Piquet, Arnoux and Boutsen – were the only drivers all afternoon to retire due to accidents.
+These three – Piquet, Arnoux and Boutsen – were the only drivers all afternoon to retire due to accidents.

 With 17 laps to go, Senna led Prost by 27 seconds, but the McLaren's TAG engine was cutting out under braking.
 Laffite was able to close as Prost struggled, and quickly the Ligier moved by into second place.
 Senna came home 30 seconds in front for his first victory in the United States, and the only American win for the Renault.